 But be ready for a New Place

 Occasionally you will have to work at a client’s house or a new venue.
 If this is the case, arrange for a consultation before the day of the shoot so that you can make a scouting trip.
-Get an idea of what sort of extra lighting you might need, or any other accessories.
+Get an idea of what sort of extra lighting you might need, or any other props or accessories.
 Run through all your equipment choices in advance so that on the day of the shoot, you can focus on the family.
-Here are 12 Creative Ideas of Photography Props that can bring boring pictures to life.

 Make Sure the Pose Matches the Mood